Things You Should All Know… which you won’t be told in class. So read this!

 Pottery Tools and Supplies

 You can buy most tools at Fireborn.
-The Clay Place, in Carnegie on Walnut Street, between the railroad tracks and the Chartiers Creek, has a wide variety of specialized tools.
-For ordering online, try Axner in Florida.
+The Clay Place, in Carnegie on Walnut Street, has a wide variety of specialized tools.
+You can also find lots of sources online.

 Please bring your own towel.

 Evening classes, please be cleaned up and ready to walk out the door at 9:30.
 Morning classes, please depart by 12:30.

 To maintain studio flow: ALWAYS, every time you come to class, trim everything and glaze everything.

 - Sign up for next term before classes fill up.

 - Make-up classes.